-We’re happy to announce the addition of a new integration with OpenCorporates to the Maltego Transform Hub.
-With the availability of OpenCorporates’ vast cache of data on companies from around the globe, we hope to add another valuable asset to the toolbox of investigators in areas like Journalism, Know Your Customer (KYC), Anti-Money Laundering (AML), Corporate Investigations, Trust and Safety or Fraud Prevention.
+With the availability of OpenCorporates’ vast cache of data on companies from around the globe, we have added another valuable asset to the toolbox of investigators in areas like Journalism, Due Diligence, Anti-Money Laundering (AML), Corporate Investigations, Trust and Safety or Fraud Prevention.

 The integration is free to use in all Maltego editions, but for the time being requires users to first obtain their own OpenCorporates API key.
-This first release covers the basics of the OpenCorporates API, namely information of companies and their officers.
-In later releases, we plan to also integrate advanced features like corporate groupings, statements and provenance information.
+This first release covers the basics of the OpenCorporates API, namely information on companies and their officers.
+In later releases, we plan to also integrate advanced features like corporate groupings, statements, and provenance information.

 Getting Started with OpenCorporates Transforms in Maltego 🔗︎